armanvirus/lectrocloud/README.md

 ## File Upload with Cloudinary

-Connectix leverages [Cloudinary](https://cloudinary.com/) for seamless file uploads.
+Acawave leverages [Cloudinary](https://cloudinary.com/) for seamless file uploads.
 Cloudinary provides an easy-to-use platform for managing and serving media files.
 To implement file uploads, follow these steps:

 1. Sign up for a Cloudinary account.
 2. Retrieve your API credentials from the Cloudinary dashboard.